asd9176506911298/MiSide-Interactive-Enable/README.md

 # InteractiveEnable

 ## Installation
-- Put dll into BepinEx/Plugins/InteractiveEnable.dll
+- Unzip the contents of the archive into the game folder

+## Custom Keybinds
+- Keybinds can be customized in:
+BepInEx\config\InteractiveEnable.cfg

 ## Features
 - Activate **Interactive Objects**.